jgutman/campaign_template_metrics/README.md

     - `pct_ordered_week_4`: the percent of users who placed an order during the 4th week of their subscription (note that this percentage is out of all users in this segment)
     - `avg_num_boxes_first_4_weeks`: the average number of boxes ordered by users in the first 4 weeks of their subscription (relative to first delivery)
     - `total_using_the_app`: the total number of users who used either the iOS or Android app at least once during the specified period
+    - `num_referrals_sent`: the total number of referrals sent during the specified period, whether or not they were redeemed

 ### Test matrix information columns
 (**single value per test matrix row**)